MarcinOrlowski/laravel-api-response-builder/README.md

         const SOMETHING_WENT_WRONG = 250;
     }

-To report failure of your method just do:
+End then, to report failure because of `SOMETHING_WENT_WRONG`, just reference this constant:

     return ResponseBuilder::error(ErrorCode::SOMETHING_WENT_WRONG);

-and you will produce:
+This will produce the followin JSON reponse:

     {
       "success": false,